 Overview - Joint Life Insurance

-The Life Insurance screen illustrates two projections of the surviving client's income and assets in the case that one were to die a year after the current date.
-It also calculates the amount of insurance that would ensure the client would not run out of income in the projection and allows you to compare that to any current and proposed insurance coverage.
+The Life Insurance screen illustrates two projections of the surviving client's income and assets in the case that one was to die a year after the current date.
+It also calculates the amount of insurance that would ensure the surviving client would not run out of income in the Cash Flow projection.
+The Life Insurance planning module reflects details from the current plan.

 The Insurance projection is best used with the Cash Flow and Modified Cash Flow calculation methods (not Goal-based).

 The projection includes everything that goes into the retirement projection with the following adjustments: